 Chicago missed the NHL Playoffs for the first time since the 2008 season when Quenneville was named head coach.
-That came after a first round exit in the 2017 NHL Stanley Cup Playoffs at the hands of the St. Louis Blues.
+That came after a first round exit in the 2017 NHL Stanley Cup Playoffs at the hands of the Nashville Predators.

 The Blackhawks sent out a release with all of the coaching changes:

 The Chicago Blackhawks have relieved Joel Quenneville of his coaching duties and have named Jeremy Colliton the 38th head coach in franchise history.
 In addition, the Blackhawks have named Barry Smith an assistant coach on Colliton’s staff.
 The Blackhawks have also parted ways with Assistant Coaches Kevin Dineen and Ulf Samuelsson.
 The rest of the Blackhawks coaching staff will remain with the team.